Railways in Melbourne: Patronage

+Patronage (millions)Financial year0501001502002502000–012007–082014–152021–22Patronage (millions)Melbourne metropolitan train patronage by fi...
+View source data.

 Metropolitan services

 Operations

 Despite initially being constructed and operated as private railways in the 1850s, following the establishment of the government-owned Victorian Railways in 1858 Melbourne's suburban railway system has been state operated for the majority of its existence.
 In the 1920s Victorian Railways was the operator of the world's busiest railway station (Flinders Street) and one of the world's busiest railway networks.
 Following several high-profile collisions in the early 20th century, a number of network safety processes were implemented by the operator to improve passenger safety.

 The agency name was shortened to VicRail in the early 1980s and then, later in the decade, the metropolitan system became known as Metropolitan Transit ('The Met') and the regional system became known as V/Line.
 In preparation for privatisation the suburban system was split into Bayside Trains and Hillside Trains by the Kennett Ministry in 1998.
 Privatisation was completed in 1999 and M-Train and Connex Melbourne won the tender to operate Bayside, and Hillside trains, respectively.
 Following M>Train's inability to renegotiate financial arrangements, in 2004 Connex Melbourne assumed responsibility for the entire network.
 Current operations are provided by Metro Trains Melbourne, an MTR Corporation joint venture.